Risks of heterogeneously persistent higher moments: Introduction

-Varying preferences of investors across horizons justify certain degree of horizon-dependence in their risk attitudes.
-Several theoretical concepts explain such behaviour of investors.
-E.g. myopic loss aversion connects willingness of an individual to participate on an investment (alternatively on a bet, game, etc.) with the horizon of evaluation \citep[for details see][]{benartzi1995} thus perceives decision making of investors as horizon-specific.
-Standardly used preferences, e.g. Epstein-Zin \citep{epstein2013substitution}, are described by a discount factor and risk aversion parameter.
+Investors' different preferences over different horizons justify a certain degree of horizon dependence in their attitude to risk.
+Several theoretical concepts explain such investor behaviour.
+For example, myopic loss aversion links an individual's willingness to participate in an investment (alternatively, in a bet, game, etc.) with the valuation horizon \citep[for details see][]{benartzi1995} and thus perceives investor decision making as horizon-specific.
+Commonly used preferences, e.g. Epstein-Zin \citep{epstein2013substitution}, are described by a discount factor and a risk aversion parameter.
 Under horizon-dependent risk aversion, the representation of investor preferences needs to be adjusted by adding a patience coefficient \citep{gonzalo2016}.
-In order to prevent the outcomes of our model to be driven by selection of specific utility function \citep{dittmar2002}, we approximate the stochastic discount factor using the model-free approach \citep[e.g.,][]{dittmar2002, chabi2012pricing}.
-The empirical model we propose disentangles the short-run and long-run characteristics of investors' risk attitudes connected to various sources of transitory and persistent risk through empirical decomposition of higher moment risks into different horizons.
+To prevent the results of our model from being driven by the choice of a specific utility function \citep{dittmar2002}, we approximate the stochastic discount factor using the model-free approach \citep[e.g.,][]{dittmar2002, chabi2012pricing}.
+The empirical model we propose disentangles the short- and long-term characteristics of investors' risk attitudes associated with different sources of transitory and persistent risk by empirically decomposing higher moment risks into different horizons.